Chapter 6 Introduction to Word

 Figure 12.
 Backstage view, which appears when the File tab is clicked.

 Microsoft Word documents can be opened after the user opens up the application.
-To open an existing document:
+To open an existing document, follow these steps:

 1. Click the File tab and select Open (Figure 12).